godfat/ripl-rc/README.md

 * `require 'ripl/rc/anchor'`

   So this is my attempt to emulate pry in ripl.
-Instead trying to make pry support irb_history, colorizing, etc., I think implement pry like feature in ripl is a lot easier.
-  No need to be fancy, I just need the basic functionality.

   To use it, use:
   <pre><code>Ripl.anchor your_object_want_to_be_viewed_as_self</code></pre>